DackJempsey/DackJempsey/README.md

 ## Hi
-This is DackJempseys profile.
+This is DackJempsey's profile.
 Take a look around and let me know if you have any questions.

 ### Currentl Learning
 Working on sharpening my Go programing skills.
 Be sure to check in for more repos.